paulschwarz/seeder/readme.md

 ### Run only locally

-The `SeedRunner` constructor takes a boolean argument `enable`.
-This flag tells the seed runner whether it should run.
-It’s a good idea to enable the seed runner based on the environment being “local” (or “develop”), but not “testing” and certainly not “production”!
+It’s a good idea to call `run()` on the seed runner based on the environment being “local” (or “develop”), but not “testing” and certainly not “production”!

 ### Integrating with Play Framework